Cat Ate Aluminum Foil: Here’s What To Do!

 What happens if my cat eats metal?

 Metals have sharp edges, which can cause an intestinal puncture.
 And since metals are stiff and can form a lump inside the cat’s tummy, it can also become a blockage.
+The upside is that metal objects show up clearly on X-rays.
+This allows veterinarians to see the location of the foreign object and how it can be extracted safely.

 In terms of risks, most cats can pass tiny metal items like a little piece of tin foil or a tiny toy screw.
 But if your kitty starts exhibiting unusual symptoms after the ingestion, you should contact a veterinarian quickly.